 In a heavy based saucepan, heat the oil.
 Dust the ribs lightly in the flour, shaking off any excess flour.
-Seat the ribs on all sides, remove and place on a plate.
+Seal the ribs on all sides, remove and place on a plate.
 Do this in batches so not to crowd the pan.
-Turn down the heat and add the onions, celery, garlic, thyme and bay leaves and sweat until softened but not coloured.
+Turn down the heat and add the onions, celery, garlic, thyme and bay leaves and sweat until softened but not colored.
 Deglaze the saucepan with a little of the Guinness® Foreign Extra Stout and add the browned ribs back into the pan.
 Add the remaining Guinness and beef stock and season to taste with the salt and pepper.
-Bring to the boil and cover and cook over a low heat for 3 hours.
-Once the ribs are cooked and the meat just falling away from the bone, carefully remove the ribs with a slotted spoon and place in a serving dish.
+Bring to a boil and cover and cook over a low heat for 3 hours.
+Once the ribs are cooked and the meat is falling off the bone, carefully remove the ribs with a slotted spoon and place in a serving dish.
 Turn the heat up on the saucepan and reduce the sauce until you have about a pint of liquid remaining.
 Pour the sauce over the ribs and serve.